greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Physical Therapy Assistant.md

 ### Transitional Info:
 Complete an accredited physical therapist assistant program, gain clinical experience through internships or practicums, and obtain state licensure or certification.
 ### Other Interesting Info:
 Physical therapy offers opportunities to make a difference in patients' lives and contribute to healthcare.
-Explore employment trends and job outlook on the U.S. Bureau of Labor Statistics website.
+Explore employment trends and job outlook on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm)**.